 To be honest, I wanted to run the half-marathon, maybe if we had prepared it a bit in advance, but we couldn't miss the opportunity to cheer from the barrier.
 Between the two races there were more than 25,000 participants, a huge marabout of runners who took the start in different groups.
 With hares for all tastes, even for more than 3 hours, for those who wanted to take it easy and walk most of the route.

-As it was the day of the armed forces, the military presence was evident, with many soldiers taking part in the celebration, both in the race and in the setting.
-In fact the "pace car" was also a military vehicle (not the one in the photo, of course).
+Being the day of the armed forces, the military presence was evident, with many soldiers taking part in the celebration, both in the race and in the ambiance of the race.
+In fact the pace car was also a military vehicle (not the one in the photo, of course).

 And even though I didn't run, at least I took a T-shirt as a souvenir!